utdata/icj-class/js/js-class-02.md

 }
 ```

-- In your code, call your function to make sure its works, logging the returned value to the console.
+- In your code, call your function to make sure it works, logging the returned value to the console.
 For example:

 ```js
   let try01 = makeSquare(3);
   console.log(try01);
 ```

-- Call the function two more times with a different value, but for one of these call the function directly in the console log, like in our first example function above.
+- Call the function two more times with a different value, but for one of these call the function makeSquare directly in the console log, like in our first example function above the "Let's Do It" heading.

 BONUS: Update your function to use [JavaScript's Math Object](https://www.w3schools.com/Js/js_math.asp) to perform the squaring.